Neo-Ciber94/prexel-rs/README.md

 There are 3 steps for evaluating each expression:
 - *Tokenization*: A string is converted into an array of tokens.

-- *Conversion*: The array of tokens are converted from infix to postfix notation using using the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
+- *Conversion*: The array of tokens is converted from infix to postfix notation using using the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).

 - *Evaluation*: The resulting [RPN (Reverse Polish Notation)](https://en.wikipedia.org/wiki/Reverse_Polish_notation)